Title IX: Strides for women of color in sports lag under law - WHIZ News

 For more on Title IX’s impact, see AP’s full package: https://apnews.com/hub/title-ix Video timeline: https://www.youtube.com/watch?v=NdgNI6BZpw0

 Ma, based in Charlotte, North Carolina, writes about education and equity for AP’s Race and Ethnicity team.
-Follow her on Twitter: https://www.twitter.com/anniema15.
-Follow Cliff Brunt on Twitter: twitter.com/CliffBruntAP.
+Brunt reported from Oklahoma City.
+AP Sportswriter Teresa M. Walker in Nashville, Tennessee, contributed to this report.
+Follow Ma on Twitter: https://www.twitter.com/anniema15.
+Follow Cliff Brunt on Twitter: https://www.twitter.com/CliffBruntAP

 The Associated Press’ reporting around issues of race and ethnicity is supported in part by the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.